-See also standing order 3(s).
+See also standing order 3(t).

-- a Councillors and non-councillors with voting rights shall observe the code of conduct adopted by the Council. - b All councillors and non-councillors with voting rights shall undertake training in the code of conduct within six months of the delivery of their acceptance of office form. - c All councillors and non-councillors with voting rights to be offered refresher training during the course of their term of office - d Dispensation requests shall be in writing and submitted to the standards committee of the [County Borough] OR [County Council] and copied to the Clerk, as soon as possible before the meeting that the dispensation is required for.
+- a Councillors and non-councillors with voting rights shall observe the code of conduct adopted by the Council. - b All councillors and non-councillors with voting rights shall undertake training in the code of conduct within six months of the delivery of their acceptance of office form. - c All councillors and non-councillors with voting rights will be offered refresher training during the course of their term of office. - d Dispensation requests shall be in writing and submitted to the standards committee of Monmouthshire County Council (and copied to the Clerk) as soon as possible before the meeting that the dispensation is required for.